davidtchiu/davidtchiu.github.io/teaching/cs240/lab.cmd/index.md

       -rwx------@ 1 david  staff  8417 Jul 19 09:05 Sorter.java
       -rwx------@ 1 david  staff  4437 Jul 19 09:05 Tester.java
       ```

+- **Permission** (For Windows Users Only): Windows users can skip this part.
+The binary numbering system does not work with Windows.
+Windows uses

 #### Part 2 - `nano` Text Editor